matthummeldev/front-end-mentor-qr-code-challenge/README.md

 # Front End Mentor QR CodeChallenge

-Created from scratch using css and html.
+Created from scratch using CSS and HTML.